Randolph Scott: Early films

 Around 1927, Scott developed an interest in acting and decided to make his way to Los Angeles and seek a career in the motion picture industry.
 Scott's father had become acquainted with Howard Hughes and provided a letter of introduction for his son to present to the eccentric millionaire film maker.
 Hughes responded by getting Scott a small part in a George O'Brien film called Sharp Shooters (1928).
 A print of the film survives in the UCLA Film and Television Archive.

 In the next few years, Scott continued working as an extra and bit player in several films, including Weary River (1929) with Richard Barthelmess, The Far Call (1929), The Black Watch (1929) (directed by John Ford with John Wayne also uncredited) and uncredited as the Rider in The Virginian (1929) with Gary Cooper.
-Scott also served as Cooper's dialect coach in this latter film.
+Scott also served as Cooper's dialect coach in the film.

 Scott was also uncredited on Dynamite (1929) directed by Cecil B. DeMille, and Ford's Born Reckless (1930).